maestrosalah-dev/relational-time-engine/README.md

 https://doi.org/10.5281/zenodo.18644899
 On distilbert-base-uncased, RTE achieved a best observed CPU speedup of 2.14x at threshold 0.25, reducing executed layers from 6 to 3 while maintaining bounded drift (MAE ≈ 0.208).
+## DistilBERT Runtime Integration

+To validate RTE beyond synthetic transformer benchmarks, we integrated the gating mechanism into `distilbert-base-uncased` and applied runtime early-exit based on representational drift thresholds.

+In the best observed CPU configuration:

+- baseline latency = `27.64 ms`
+- gated latency = `12.94 ms`
+- speedup = `2.14x`
+- executed layers reduced from `6` to `3`
+- effective layer saving = `50%`
+- bounded drift proxy (MAE) = `0.208`

+This experiment demonstrates that RTE can operate as a practical runtime controller inside a real HuggingFace transformer architecture, achieving measurable latency reduction without retraining or architectural redesign.
 ---

 ## Citation